clowdr-app/clowdr/README.md

 | HASURA_ADMIN_SECRET | The Hasura Admin Secret                                                                     | For local testing, see Hasura Environment Variables.                                                                                                      |
 | HASURA_URL          | The full URL to the Hasura GraphQL API.
 E.g. `http://<ngrok-subdomain>.ngrok.io/v1/graphql` | Use Ngrok to make a `localhost` server accessible by Auth0: command `ngrok http 8080`.
 Hint: The Hasura Service _not_ the Hasura Console URL/port number! |

 BCP: The first time through, I had no idea what the third row meant.
-Hopefully I'll understand better when I've done the earlier steps in the right order.
+The second time, I was a little less confused, but the comment is still pretty opaque; it would be nicer to spell out the steps.
+(I see there is some more information involving ngrok below; is that what I need here?
+But the command is different.)

 You can optionally use `HASURA_ADMIN_SECRET_LOCAL` and `HASURA_URL_LOCAL` in addition to the non-local versions to have user records pushed to both services simultaneously (useful in testing environments).

+BCP: Huh?

 #### 6. Turn on live logging

+BCP: Full Setup only??

 This is useful for debugging.
 Go to _Extensions_ and install `Real-time Webtask Logs`.
 After installing, click it and authenticate it when asked.
 To see some useful logs, uncomment `console.log` statements in the _Rules_ we created above.

 #### 7. Configure Hasura